dxFeed/dxfeed-graal-net-api/README.md

 ### Benefits of the New Version

-- :rocket: Increased performance
+- :rocket: Increased performance.
-- :milky_way: Wider functionality
+- :milky_way: Wider functionality.
-- :gemini: Identical programming interfaces to our best API
+- :gemini: Identical programming interfaces to our best API.
-- :thumbsup: Higher quality of support and service
+- :thumbsup: Higher quality of support and service.

 ### Milestones